contactandyc/another-c-library/10_binary_search_trees.md

                    F
 ```

-Erasing leaf nodes (nodes without any children are easy).
+It is erasing leaf nodes (nodes without any children are easy).
 A, C, F, and I can be erased by simply removing the link from their parent to them.
-Erasing nodes which have only one child are relatively simple.
+Erasing nodes that have only one child are relatively simple.
 You just replace the child.
 To erase E, you would replace E with F.  Replacing nodes with two children isn't too difficult.
-Consider removing H.  If you replaced H with I, the tree would still be in tact.
+Consider removing H.  If you replaced H with I, the tree would still be intact.
 Replacing D is a bit more challenging as H has two children, and if you replaced D with H, how could H point to B, I, and G.  It isn't that big of a problem.
-If you reconsider what happened when replacing H with I, you might discover that you were replacing H with the next inorder value (which would be I).
-If we look for the next inorder value after D, you would see that it is E.  E has a child F, so F will first take E's place.
-Next E can take D's place.
-The rules are ...
+If you reconsider what happened when replacing H with I, you might discover that you were replacing H with the next in order value (which would be I).
+If we look for the next in order value after D, you would see that it is E.  E has a child F, so F will first take E's place.
+Next, E can take D's place.
+The rules are:

 ```
-1. If a node is a leaf, unlink it from it parent
+1. If a node is a leaf, unlink it from its parent
 2. If a node only has one child, replace the node with the child
 3. If a node has two children, find the next inorder node and unlink it first using rules 1 and 2.
 Next, replace the node with the node that was just